-Our Sponsor and Chardan purchased from us in a private placement simultaneously with the consummation of our IPO, 321,500 Private Units for a total purchase price of \$3,215,000, of which 296,500 Private Units were purchased by our Sponsor and 25,000 Private Units were purchased by Chardan.
-In June 2020, our Sponsor and Chardan purchased an additional 33,741 Private Units for a total purchase price of \$330,741, of which 29,992 Private Units were purchased by our Sponsor and 3,749 Private Units were purchased by Chardan.
-Following the Business Combination, there were a total of 390,763 shares of Common Stock outstanding in respect of the 355,241 Private Units.
+Our Sponsor and Chardan purchased from us in a private placement simultaneously with the consummation of our IPO, 321,500 Private Units for a total purchase price of \$3,215,000, of which 296,500 Private Units was purchased by our Sponsor and 25,000 Private Units was purchased by Chardan.
+In June 2020, our Sponsor and Chardan purchased an additional 33,741 Private Units for a total purchase price of \$330,741, of which 29,992 Private Units was purchased by our Sponsor and 3,749 Private Units was purchased by Chardan.
+Following the Business Combination, there were a total of 390,763 shares of Common Stock outstanding in respect of the 355,241 Private Units, currently held by Chardan, Dr. Liu, our director and former Chief Executive Officer and Mr. Dong Liu, our former Chief Financial Officer.